fairdataihub/AQUA/Documentation/QueryRefinement.md

 Find suggested spellings for a multi-word input string (supports word splitting/merging).

 ## Auto-completion path (yellow box):
 It is an added feature to auto-complete the queries while the user is typing.
-The idea of auto-completion is to prevent typos occuring and to give a better user experience in the SPARC Portal.
+The idea of auto-completion is to prevent typos occurring and to give a better user experience in the SPARC Portal.
 We have created an n-gram model for auto-completion and utilised a Python library *fast-autocomplete* ([fast-autocomplete](https://pypi.org/project/fast-autocomplete/)).

 ### Auto-completion model
 The format of the n-gram model needs to be in the following format: